 1 Be patient with them

-They are scared and frustrated.
+As our parents age, they are scared and frustrated.
 They know death is coming.
 They aren’t ready.
 They will say mean and hurtful things sometimes.
 Other times they will just be stubborn and almost impossible to deal with.

 Just be patient and loving.
 That’s all they need right now.
 Compassion, kindness and love.